Sqooba/traildb-java/Readme.md

 `mvn install -P Linux`

+or

+`mvn install -P Mac`

-Only Linux is supported for the time being.
-OS X and Windows are on the way.
+Only Linux and OS X are supported for the time being.
+Windows is on the way.

+## Run

 Compile and run the example by adding the jar to your classpath and setting `java.library.path` to the object file.